Beaus Story

 It was then that I learned more about the nine shepherds GSRV had rescued from Geelong, all waiting for their second chance.
 My application was approved, and after a phone call to confirm the details, I was told that one of the young males would be coming to me.

 Late in the afternoon on June 3rd, a car pulled into my driveway.
 Two wonderful GSRV volunteers had driven two hours to deliver my foster-to-adopt dog.
 Out of the back jumped what looked like a huge black wolf — except he was actually a long-haired German Shepherd.
-He had just been desexed, had no name, and arrived with a collar, lead, bowl, and a large bag of food.
+He had just been desexed, had no name and arrived with a collar, lead, bowl and a large bag of food.

 It took only two days to know he was home for good.

 I had worried that my heart was still too fragile after losing Logan, but this beautiful boy made it easy.
-He was gentle, affectionate, and well trained.
+He was gentle, affectionate and well mannered.
 He patiently let me apply soothing lotion to his surgical wounds, quietly lay beside me for hours while I brushed him, and waited calmly for his meals.
 He walked beautifully on lead and greeted both people and dogs with ease.

 The hardest part was choosing his name.
 Shadow.
 Night.
 Devil.
 All seemed fitting for such a big, black, fluffy dog — but none felt right.
 In the end, we chose Beau, meaning sweetheart.
 And that is exactly what he is.